ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 >The biggest problem with `pkg_resources` is that it has import-time side effects.
-Even if you’re never going to access your sample data, you’re paying the cost of it because as soon as you import `pkg_resources` you pay this penalty. … `pkg_resources` crawls over every entry in your `sys.path` and it builds up these working sets and does all this runtime work. … If you have a lot on things on your `sys.path`, this can be very, very slow. …
+Even if you’re never going to access your sample data, you’re paying the cost of it because as soon as you import `pkg_resources` you pay this penalty. … `pkg_resources` crawls over every entry in your `sys.path` and it builds up these working sets and does all this runtime work. … If you have a lot of things on your `sys.path`, this can be very, very slow. …

 The better solution is:
 > Welcome to `importlib.resources`, a new module and API in Python 3.7 that is also available as a standalone library